 I glance down past my harness, boots and the industrial catwalk, to the tree canopy 70 feet below.
 The momentary disorientation is followed quickly by the high of adrenaline.
-It’s exhilarating.
+The zipline in front of me looks exhilarating.
 I want to stop and savor the moment.

 But I can’t.

-There are eight different zip line companies operating here.
+Branson ziplines are a big tourist draw – there are eight different companies operating here.
 All offer a unique perspective on the nearby scenery but Adventure Ziplines of Branson is the only one that allows children as young as three to participate, riding tandem with a parent or guide.
-As General Manager Jason Schwark explains: “When I took over, I wanted to create a family friendly environment.
-The owner decided early on to Incorporate our tandem ride so children and their parents could enjoy it together.”
+As General Manager Jason Schwark explains: “When I took over, I wanted to create a family-friendly environment.
+The owner decided early on to incorporate our tandem ride so children and their parents could enjoy the zipline together.”

-“You could hang a whole school bus full of kids on our lines and they won’t break”.
+“You could hang a whole school bus full of kids on our ziplines and they won’t break.”

 I settle my weight into my harness and grip the cable behind me with a gloved hand.
 The other I wrap around the heaving little ribcage sitting in the harness in front of me.
 I draw her close and whisper soothing words into her ear, willing her to love the adventure, even if we are dangling over an abyss.

 Thankfully, our guides are seasoned experts at making novices feel comfortable at heights.
 “They hired me for my good looks,” one laughs as he hangs upside down in his harness, eliciting a giggle from the helmeted mop of hair pushing into my chest.
 Jason later tells me: “I hire them based on their personality and how they interact with the kids.
 Skills can be taught – personality can’t.”